 See my post on how to reheat steak for more tips and tricks!

-You can marinate it if you really want to, but this high-end cut of beef certainly doesn't need it.
+You can marinate it if you want to, but this high-end cut of beef certainly doesn't need it.
 As long as you don't overcook it, it will be perfectly tender all on its own.

 The total time your steak needs on the grill depends on your desired level of doneness and the thickness of your steak.
 A 1-inch thick porterhouse takes about 4-5 minutes total per side for medium-rare, while a 2-inch thick porterhouse will be closer to 5-7 minutes.